 - and "parties to an enforceable purchase option contract" refer to persons with an ownership or contractual interest in the parcel which is the subject of the administrative order, requirement, decision or determination made by the Director of Community Development. - C. Application Requirements.
 An administrative appeal shall be filed made by filing a written notice of appeal, specifying the grounds of the appeal, in the Community Development Department.
 The appeal shall thereafter be forwarded to the Board of Zoning Appeals within twenty (20) days. - D. Administrative Public Hearing.
-The Board of Zoning Appeals shall conduct an administrative public hearing on all appeals duly initiated hereunder. - E. Decision.
+The Board of Zoning Appeals shall conduct an administrative public hearing on all appeals duly initiated hereunder. - 1.
+In appeals to the Board from decisions of the administrator denying a sign permit or declaring a sign to be illegal, the Board's scope of review shall be limited to determining whether or not the Administrator's decision is in accordance with the requirements of the Sign Code and applicable law and accordingly affirm or reverse the appealed decision.
+The Board may direct the Administrator to issue the permit or statement permitting the sign in accordance with its decision or may remand the matter for further consideration and investigation consistent with the Board's ruling. - E. Decision.
 All decisions of the Board of Zoning Appeals on appeals initiated hereunder shall be final and reviewable only in the Courts in accordance with the applicable Statutes of the State of Illinois (735 ILCS 5/3-101, et. seq.).